grnet/ganetimgr/README.txt

 in your settings.py.
 The above ensure that i18n operates properly when switching between languages.

-Migrating to 1.2
+Migrating to v1.2
+- Make sure to:
+	- Set the RAPI_TIMEOUT in settings.py (see .dist)
-- Make sure to point to the right NODATA_IMAGE file in settings.py
+	- Set the NODATA_IMAGE path in settings.py.dist
+	- Update urls.py to urls.py.dist